DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 With AWS KMS you can import your own key material to create a CMK.
 In order to do so, a special wrapping is needed to upload your key material to AWS KMS.
 See more details in [this part of the KMS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/importing-keys.html).
 In this section we are going to generate a CMK importing our own key material.

+### What are going to do?

+In order to experiment how to import your own key material, we are going to take a few steps.

+* First, we will create an empty CMK in AWS KMS.
+The CMK later will be filled up with the the key material that you generate and import into AWS KMS.

+* In order to import your own key material, it is needed to do a special wrapping on it: AWS KMS will provide you with a public key that we will use to wrap our key material.
+Also, AWS KMS will provide you with an import token that will  use to call the AWS KMS API for importing your wrapped key material.
+We will, therefore, download both public and import token from AWS KMS and use them accordingly.

+* Of course, we need the key material itself.
+Normally, it will come from an enterprise HSM or any sort of key management system.
+As per the workshop, we will create one with the library **OpenSSL**.
+This is the key material that will be wrapped and imported, as described in previous point.

+* Finally, we will call the import API, to import it under the empty CMK we created in the first step.
+Note, this is a very sensible operation and we might or might not have permission to do so.
+If we don´t, we will needed to create them, based on the **Least Privilege** best practice.

+Let's go through to the steps in deep:

 ### Step 1 - Create and empty key with origin set to external